 Put simply, protocol detection is the ability to determine the protocol in use on a TCP connection by inspecting the traffic on the connection.

 Linkerd uses protocol detection to avoid asking the user to specify the protocol.
-Rather than requiring the user to configure what protocol each port uses, Linkered’s proxy simply performs protocol detection to answer the question.
+Rather than requiring the user to configure what protocol each port uses, Linkerd’s proxy simply performs protocol detection to answer the question.

 Linkerd’s protocol detection works by peeking at the first few bytes of a client connection to get information about the traffic.
 This implementation has some consequences, which we’ll get into below.